Fil/d3-geo-voronoi/README.md

 ### Voronoi Diagrams

-Note the the underlying Voronoi Diagram does _not_ contain the usual *cells* and *edges* elements.
-It might change in the future.
+Like in the planar version, the underlying Diagram contains *cells* and *edges*.
+However, they are exposed only for compatibility with d3.voronoi -- the polygons, triangles etc. are computed from a (private) data structure.